matt-harvey/tabulo/README.md

   developer the burden of syncing the ordering within the header row with that of the body rows.
 * Lets you set [fixed column widths](#fixed-column-widths), then either [wrap](#overflow-handling) or [truncate](#overflow-handling) the overflow.
-* Alternatively, [shrinkwrap](#shrinkwrap) the table so that each column is just wide enough for its contents.
+* Alternatively, [pack](#pack) the table so that each column is just wide enough for its contents.
-* Put an upper limit on total table width when shrinkwrapping, to [stop it overflowing your terminal horizontally](#max-table-width).
+* Put an upper limit on total table width when "packing", to [stop it overflowing your terminal horizontally](#max-table-width).
 * Alignment of cell content is [configurable](#cell-alignment), but has helpful content-based defaults (numbers right, strings left).